An Official Website of the Commonwealth of Kentucky

 The following regulations apply to all deer, elk, turkey, bear, bobcat and otter taken by hunters or trappers, including landowners and other license-exempt hunters.

 out a harvest log as soon as the animal

-All hunters must telecheck the deer, elk, turkey, bear, bobcat and river otters they harvest, providing the details requested by the automated check-in system.
+All deer, turkey, elk, bobcat, river otters and sandhill cranes harvested must be telechecked through the toll-free, automated check-in system.
 Hunters can either call 800-245-4263 to check in their harvest or use the online telecheck system.

 Checking a harvested animal takes about five minutes.
 Entering false information is unlawful.
 Multiple animals may be telechecked during the same call.

-Bears must be telechecked before the hunter leaves the department check-in station.
-Deer and elk must be telechecked before removing the hide or head.
+Deer must be telechecked before removing the hide or head.

 Callers must also indicate the animal’s species and sex.
-Deer hunters who take button bucks should check the deer as “male” and then choose “no visible antler” when prompted.
+Deer hunters who take male fawns (button bucks) should check the deer as “male” and then choose “no visible antler” when prompted.

-Next, callers will be asked about the type of equipment used to harvest the animal, whether the land was private or public, and the type of license they have.
-License choices may include: Statewide License, $5 Senior/Disabled License, Landowner, Deer Control Tag, Trapping License, Elk Permit or Out-of-Zone Elk Permit.
+Next, callers will be asked about the type of equipment used to harvest the animal, whether the land was private or public, and the type of license they used.
+License choices may include: Statewide license, Senior/Disabled license, Landowner, Deer Control Tag, Trapping license, Elk permit or Out-of-Zone Elk permit.

 Reminder: All hunters must fill out a hunter harvest log.
 Carcass tags are only required if the carcass leaves your possession.

-A Convention on International Trade in Endangered Species (CITES) tag, issued by the U.S. Fish and Wildlife Service, must be attached to the raw fur of any bobcat or river otter taken in Kentucky, if the hunter or trapper intends to sell or export internationally.
+A Convention on International Trade in Endangered Species (CITES) tag, issued by Kentucky Fish and Wildlife, must be attached to the raw fur, pelt or unskinned carcass of any bobcat or river otter taken in Kentucky, if the hunter or trapper intends to sell or export internationally.

-An unchecked animal may not be transported out of Kentucky.
+An unchecked animal taken in Kentucky may not be transported out of Kentucky.

 Furs and hides may only be sold to a licensed fur buyer, fur processor of taxidermist.